Bailey Butler: College career

 Butler verbally committed to the Green Bay Phoenix in June 2019 and officially signed her letter of intent on November 11, 2020.
 She became the fourth Wisconsin Miss Basketball player to play at Green Bay.

 Freshman season (2021–22)

 Playing in 27 games, Butler averaged 3.1 rebounds per game, and totaled 58 assists and 38 steals.
-In scoring, Butler recorded season highs of 14 points twice, at Youngstown State on December 4, 2021, and vs. UWM on February 7, 2022.
+In scoring, Butler recorded season highs of 14 points twice, at Youngstown State on December 4, 2021, and vs. UW-Milwaukee on February 7, 2022.
 The Horizon League voted Butler onto the All-Freshman Team plus Freshman of the Year and Sixth Player of the Year awards.
 Green Bay finished third in the conference and earned an at-large bid to the 2022 Women's National Invitation Tournament.

 Sophomore season (2022–23)

 Bailey averaged 8.5 points, 3.9 rebounds, and 4.1 assists per game, including a conference leading 2.26 assist-to-turnover ratio.
 Butler's notable games include an 11-for-11 free throw effort vs. Wisconsin on December 14, 2022, and a near double-double of 16 points and 9 assists at Oakland on February 5, 2023.
 Elected to the Horizon League All-League Second-Team and All-Defensive Team, Butler help led the team to the regular-season conference title and another WNIT bid, this time reaching the 2nd round.